Trying to choose between Hostinger vs GoDaddy to host your website?

 Hostinger and GoDaddy each have their own little bonuses to consider based on the type of website you plan on making.

 However, many features vary based on the type of hosting you sign up for.
-Both Hostinger and GoDaddy sell shared, cloud, VPS, and other types of hosting.
-Yet, as mentioned before, we’ll only be looking at the features from the shared hosting plans.
+Both Hostinger and GoDaddy sell shared, VPS, and other types of hosting.
+Yet, as mentioned before, we’ll only be looking at the features from the shared hosting plans and the managed WordPress hosting plans.

 Hostinger features